 Accountants are one of the most common jobs in America.
 Additionally, a significant number of people work as accountants in every state in the union — it’s not like they are all just concentrated in California or the South.

-So there you have it — Virginia is the best of the best when it comes to being a accountants.
+So there you have it — Accountants And Auditors is the best of the best when it comes to being an accountant.

-How did it end up here and does it really deserve this ranking?
+How did Accountants And Auditors end up here and does it really deserve this ranking?
 Read on to see how we completed our research on the best states for accountants and for more on the top ten states.

 Here at Zippia, we talk to a lot of people of all different backgrounds looking for jobs.
 Our research has concluded that there are two common things people want in a job: